-- a.
-Compensation to the victim proves to be substantial unjust enrichment to the offender or if the victim did not cooperate with the reasonable requests of law enforcement authorities unless the victim demonstrates a compelling health or safety reason for not cooperating; or - c.
-The victim was guilty of a violation of subtitle 10 [Crimes] or 12 [Disorderly persons] of Title 2A or subtitle 2 [Specific offenses] of Title 2C of the New Jersey Statutes, which caused or contributed to the victim's injuries; or - 4.2.1 Recommendation: Statutorily exempt victims of child sex trafficking and CSEC from ineligibility factors for crime victims' compensation. - Policy Goal 4.3 Sex trafficked children and youth may vacate delinquency adjudications and criminal convictions for any offense arising from trafficking victimization.
+a.
+Compensation to the victim proves to be substantial unjust enrichment to the offender or if the victim did not cooperate with the reasonable requests of law enforcement authorities unless the victim demonstrates a compelling health or safety reason for not cooperating; or c.
+The victim was guilty of a violation of subtitle 10 [Crimes] or 12 [Disorderly persons] of Title 2A or subtitle 2 [Specific offenses] of Title 2C of the New Jersey Statutes, which caused or contributed to the victim's injuries; or

+4.2.1 Recommendation: Statutorily exempt victims of child sex trafficking and CSEC from ineligibility factors for crime victims' compensation.
+(See Issue Brief 4.2.)

+Policy Goal 4.3 Sex trafficked children and youth may vacate delinquency adjudications and criminal convictions for any offense arising from trafficking victimization.
+PARTIALLY MET a.